About the TCS New York City Marathon

 The TCS New York City Marathon is the premier event of New York Road Runners (NYRR) and has historically been the largest marathon in the world.
 Held annually on the first Sunday in November, the race features the world’s top professional athletes and a vast range of competitive, recreational and charity runners.

-The race began in 1970 with just 127 entrants running four laps around Central Park, and expanded citywide in 1976.
-Each year, runners tour New York City’s five boroughs, starting on Staten Island at the foot of the Verrazano-Narrows Bridge, and running through the neighborhoods of Brooklyn, Queens, and the Bronx, before ending in Manhattan at the iconic Central Park finish line.
+The race began in 1970 with just 127 entrants running four laps around Central Park and expanded to the whole city in 1976.
+Each year, runners tour New York City’s five boroughs, starting on Staten Island at the foot of the Verrazano-Narrows Bridge and running through the neighbourhoods of Brooklyn, Queens and the Bronx before ending in Manhattan at the iconic Central Park finish line.

 - Men: 2:05:06 (Geoffrey Mutai, KEN, 2011)